HiDeoo/starlight-i18n/README.md

 ## Usage

+1. Open a repository or monorepo containing a Starlight documentation website.
-1. Open the Visual Studio Code [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS)
+2. Open the Visual Studio Code [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS)
-2. Run the `Starlight i18n` command
+3. Run the `Starlight i18n` command

 ## Configuration

-By default, the Starlight i18n extension will look for a Starlight configuration in an [Astro configuration file](https://docs.astro.build/en/guides/configuring-astro/#supported-config-file-types) located either at the root of the workspace or in a `docs` subdirectory.
+By default, the Starlight i18n extension will look for a Starlight configuration in an [Astro configuration file](https://docs.astro.build/en/guides/configuring-astro/#supported-config-file-types) located either at the root of the workspace or in a `docs/` subdirectory.

 You can customize the directories where the extension will look for a Starlight configuration in your Visual Studio Code [User](https://code.visualstudio.com/docs/getstarted/settings#_settings-editor) or [Workspace](https://code.visualstudio.com/docs/getstarted/settings#_workspace-settings) settings.